-For the CephFS NFS driver, we use a specific pool to store exports (configurable with the config option ganesha_rados_store_pool_name).
-We also need to specify osd caps for it.
+If youre deploying the CephFS NFS driver with a standalone NFS-Ganesha service, we use a specific pool to store exports (configurable with the config option ganesha_rados_store_pool_name).
+The client.manila ceph user requires permission to access this pool.
 So, the auth ID should be set as follows: